Baricitnib

 What benefit can you expect from your treatment?

-You may notice some relief of joint swelling, pain and stiffness within the first 2 to 4 weeks of treatment, although it can take up to 3 months to improve.
+Baricitinib helps to slow or stop disease progression and prevent joint or organ damage.
+This can enhance mobility and reduce disability caused by rheumatoid arthritis.
+You may notice some relief of joint swelling, pain and stiffness within the first 2 to 4 weeks of treatment, though it can take up to 3 months to improve.

 Stopping Baricitinib